 \subsubsection{Finding Committees with Attribute-Level Constraints}

 Next, we move to the model with external attribute-level constraints from \Cref{sec:prop_external_attributes}.

-We start by considering the model from \Cref{ex:multi-attribute-pr}, where we have a set of voters with approval-based preferences over the candidates, the candidates have attribute values (the attributes can be, e.g., gender, age group, education level, etc.) and for each attribute value we are given quotas specifying upper- and lower- limits on the number of committee members with this particular attribute value.
-Two recent works~\cite{conf/aaai/BredereckFILS18,conf/ijcai/CelisHV18} considered algorithmic aspects of the problem of finding committees maximizing the score according to a given Thiele method, subject to given attribute-level constraints.
-The authors considered the problem from the perspective of approximation algorithms and parameterized complexity theory, as well as considered variants of the problem, where the attribute-level constraints have certain special structures.
-We do not describe their results in detail, but it is worth mentioning that the problem is computationally hard even when there are no voters, and the question boils down to finding a committee satisfying the attribute-level constraints.
-The (approximation and fixed-parameter tractable) algorithms for this simpler setting were studied by \citet{LS16:multi-attribute}.
+We start by considering the model from \Cref{ex:multi-attribute-pr}, where we have a set of voters with approval-based preferences over the candidates, the candidates have attribute values (the attributes can be, e.g., gender, age group, education level, etc.) and for each attribute value we are given quotas specifying upper and lower limits on the number of committee members with this particular attribute value.
+Two recent works by \citet{conf/aaai/BredereckFILS18} and \citet{conf/ijcai/CelisHV18} considered algorithmic aspects of the problem of finding committees maximising a certain score, subject to given attribute-level constraints.
+The authors considered the problem from the perspective of approximation algorithms and parameterized complexity theory, as well as variants of the problem, where the attribute-level constraints have certain special structures.
+We do not describe their results in detail as the specific results are obtained for the ranking-based multi-winner model (see \Cref{sec:multiwinner-rank}).
+However, it is worth mentioning that even the problem of finding a committee that satisfies the attribute-level constraints is computationally hard.
+Approximation and fixed-parameter tractable algorithms for this simpler problem were studied by \citet{LS16:multi-attribute}.

-A very similar model to the one from \Cref{ex:multi-attribute-pr} is the one of constrained approval voting (CAP)~\cite{brams1990constrained,potthoff90}.
-The main difference is that, there, the constraints are formulated for combinations of attributes.
-For example, a constrain can have the following form: ``the proportion of young (Y) males (M) with higher education (H) in the committee should not exceed 14\%''.
-Specifically, \citet{brams1990constrained,potthoff90} suggest to pick the committee that maximizes the AV score subject to the aforementioned combinatorial constraints.
-A simple translation of CAP into an ILP problem was given by \citet{straszak1993computer}.
-However, the setting of constrained approval voting has not been thoroughly studied in its full generality, and the model is fairly unexplored from the computational perspective.
+A very similar model to the one from \Cref{ex:multi-attribute-pr} is \emph{constrained approval voting (CAP)} (\citet{brams1990constrained,potthoff90}).
+The main difference to the previously discussed model is that CAP uses constraints formulated for combinations of attributes.
+For example, a constraint can have the following form: ``the proportion of young (Y) males (M) with higher education (H) in the committee should not exceed 14\%''.
+Specifically, \citet{brams1990constrained} and \citet{potthoff90} suggest to pick the committee that maximises the AV score subject to the aforementioned combinatorial constraints.
+A direct translation of CAP into an ILP problem was given by \citet{straszak1993computer}.
+In general, the setting of constrained approval voting has not been thoroughly studied in its full generality, and the model is fairly unexplored from a computational perspective.